philwhiles/frettler/README.md

 a third and fifth etc, but each string has multiple candidates for each note in a chord.
 My algorithm favours the higher frets, can exclude strings lower than the tonic string, can avoid duplicating the same note in the same octave as it works from the sixth string to the first etc. But I need to put that theory to the test with a wider set of chords and confirm my assumptions hold water.

+## TODO
+- Refine the CLI argument handling to expose the generation and display of all chords in a given key
+- Extend the types of scales it understands
+- Refine the CLI argument handling to expose the ability to use non standard tuning (the current Guitar class and its two view classes can handle that already if you use it programmatically)
+- Add the ability to have for instance a 7 string guitar
+- Write the VERTICAL SCALE view and expose it through the CLI
+- Verify its VERTICAL CHORD fingering output for the more esoteric chords!
+- Maybe ... add a Keyboad instrument class and corresponding Views.
+Maybe.

 ## Output